Rada Borić

-Rada Borić (born 1951) is a Croatian scholar, feminist, and women's rights activist.
-Member of the New left political party.
+Rada Borić (born 1951) is a Croatian politician, scholar, feminist, and women's rights activist.
+She has served as member of the Croatian Parliament from 2020 to 2021 and since 2024.
+She is one of the founders and the current vice-president of the New Left political party, and a member of the green-left We Can! party.

 While working in Finland, she edited the first Finnish-Croatian / Croatian-Finnish dictionary, ensuring that all nouns included both the feminine and masculine forms.
 She was among the founders of the Centar za ženske studije (Center for Women's Studies) in 1995, the first gender studies program in Croatia.
 She has been recognized for her work on programs that protect and promote women by the Order of the White Rose of Finland and the Order of the Croatian Interlace.

 Early life and education

-Rada Borić was born in 1951 in Zagreb, Yugoslavia, to Danica and Isidor.
+Rada Borić was born in 1951 in Zagreb, PR Croatia, Yugoslavia, to mother Danica and father Isidor Borić.
 She was raised in Koprivnica, where she completed her primary and secondary education, with her younger sister Nada Beroš, who would later become a museum curator.
 She graduated from the Faculty of Philosophy in Zagreb, with a PhD in Croatian language and literature.